 Sherwin Family Vineyards is a boutique winery located in the forests of the Spring Mountain district.
 A tiny road leads north from the Napa / Sonoma County line at the top of Spring Mountain, the ‘summit’ road as we refer to this ribbon of pavement.
 This road passes select driveways to Spring Mountain wineries before forking several times – the road is well signed with winery names, follow the signs to Sherwin Family.
 Allow about 20 minutes from the town of St. Helena on the valley floor.

 The winery was founded by Steve and Linda Sherwin.
-They used to live in Clayton (the East Bay) in the San Francisco Bay Area and would make weekend trips to the Napa Valley.
-After a friend suggested they start to look for property in the Napa Valley, they located this secluded hillside location.
-It was perfect for what they were looking for – a place in the country where they could raise their family.
+They used to live in Clayton (the East Bay) in the San Francisco Bay Area and would make weekend trips to Napa Valley.
+After a friend suggested they start to look for property in Napa Valley, they located this secluded hillside location.
+It was perfect for what they were looking for, a place in the country where they could raise their family.
 Their land was originally part of a much larger property and at the time of their purchase, included several acres of old vine Cabernet Sauvignon, Merlot and Cabernet Franc.

 Steve’s background is in construction (which are always useful skills to have when starting a winery); over the next few years he cleared out additional acreage for new vineyards.
 He has been the winemaker since their first vintage in 1996 although his son Matt who is their General Manager, also helps out.
-Steve also is their vineyard manager – he and Linda’s home is conveniently located across the pond from the winery.
+Steve also is their vineyard manager; he and Linda’s home is conveniently located across the pond from the winery.
 The property is 30 acres of which approximately 16 acres are planted to vine (15 acres Cabernet Sauvignon with the balance being Cabernet Franc and Merlot).
 Steve and Matt are also avid fisherman.